 - The term "eternity" refers to a state of being that has no beginning or end.
-It can also refer to life that never ends. - After this present life on earth, humans will spend eternity either in heaven with God or in hell apart from God. - The terms "eternal life" and "everlasting life" are used in the New Testament to refer to living forever with God in heaven. - The phrase "forever and ever" has the idea of time that never ends and expresses what eternity or eternal life is like.
+It can also refer to life that never ends. - After this present life on earth, humans will spend eternity either in heaven with God or in hell apart from God. - The terms "eternal life" and "everlasting life" are used in the New Testament to refer to living forever with God in heaven.

+The term "forever" refers to never-ending time.